Flying squirrel

-Molecular studies have shown that flying squirrels are monophyletic and originated some 18–20 million years ago.
+Molecular studies have shown that flying squirrels are monophyletic (having a common ancestor with no non-flying descendants) and originated some 18–20 million years ago.
 The genus Paracitellus is the earliest lineage to the flying squirrel dating back to the late Oligocene era.
 Most are nocturnal and omnivorous, eating fruit, seeds, buds, flowers, insects, gastropods, spiders, fungi, bird's eggs, tree sap and young birds.
 The young are born in a nest and are at first naked and helpless.
 They are cared for by their mother and by five weeks are able to practice gliding skills so that by ten weeks they are ready to leave the nest.

 Some captive-bred southern flying squirrels have become domesticated as small household pets, a type of "pocket pet".

 Description

 Flying squirrels are not capable of flight like birds or bats; instead, they glide between trees.
 They are capable of obtaining lift within the course of these flights, with flights recorded to 90 m.
 The direction and speed of the animal in midair are varied by changing the positions of its limbs, largely controlled by small cartilaginous wrist bones.
 There is a cartilage projection from the wrist that the squirrel holds upwards during a glide.
 This specialized cartilage is only present in flying squirrels and not other gliding mammals.
 Possible origins for the styliform cartilage have been explored, and the data suggests that it is most likely homologous to the carpal structures that can be found in other squirrels.
 This cartilage along with the manus forms a wing tip to be used during gliding.
 After being extended, the wing tip may adjust to various angles, controlling aerodynamic movements.
 The wrist also changes the tautness of the patagium, a furry parachute-like membrane that stretches from wrist to ankle.
 It has a fluffy tail that stabilizes in flight.
 The tail acts as an adjunct airfoil, working as an air brake before landing on a tree trunk.

+Similar gliding animals

-The colugos, Petauridae, and Anomaluridae are gliding mammals which are similar to flying squirrels through convergent evolution.
-These mammals can glide through the trees; they do not actually fly (like birds and bats).
-They have a membrane of skin on each side of their body.
+The colugos, Petauridae, and Anomaluridae are gliding mammals which are similar to flying squirrels through convergent evolution, although are not particularly close in relation.
+Like the flying squirrel, they are scansorial mammals that use their patagium to glide, unpowered, to move quickly through their environment.